Paheli (2005 film): Production

 In 2004, Palekar went to Shah Rukh Khan with a request for a hearing.
 After listening to the script, Khan asked Palekar if he could produce it as well as star in it.
 According to Khan, Paheli is a woman's liberation film that deals with the issues of marriage and asks whether a woman must stay with a man only due to marriage and not out of love.

-Kajol was the original choice for the role for the role of Lachchi, but she refused the role as she did not like it.
-Aishwarya Rai, Tabu and Sushmita Sen were also approached for the role, and all of them refused.
+Kajol was the original choice for the role of Lachchi, but she refused the role as she did not like it.
+The role was then offered to Aishwarya Rai, Tabu and Sushmita Sen respectively, but all of them declined.
+Rani Mukherjee was then signed on.

 The film was shot entirely in Rajasthan (Jhunjhunu district) over a period of 45 days.
 A scene involving Bachchan and Khan in the desert was shot in Mumbai on a helipad.
 One of the scenes was filmed at the Hadi Rani Kund (often confused with Chand Baori) of Todaraisingh.